PamelaAnne/SocialRobot/README.md

 After that, it’s time to explore input and output sensors and actuators.
 Here you can really get creative, the possibilities are endless ;)

 Get stuck?
 No problem!
-We have set up a forum for any extra support you might need.
+We have set up a forum for any extra support you might need: https://whiterose.tribe.so/

 We encourage makers of all skill levels to participate. this is an open community and beginners are more than welcome.